Super Bowl Party Food Guide

 1. Wings (The MVP)

-- Offer 2-3 sauce varieties: Buffalo, BBQ, and a mild option
+- Offer 2-3 sauces: buffalo, BBQ, and one mild or dry-rub option for non-spicy eaters

 Calculate wings for your party →